Skip to content

 After the event, Mangless reflected on how the girls have developed since the troop was formed in 2020.
 “Troop 31808 began as a virtual troop during the Pandemic when the girls were in kindergarten.
 The troop now has 18 members and has raised funds for several community projects.
 The girls really had a great time today and I could tell that they were proud of their work and contributions”.

 Mike Hawkins, an arborist with the Right Tree Right Place Program, was pleased to support the Tree Promise Project.
-“This Girl Scout project raises awareness of safe planting practices near overhead and underground utilities, so PG&E was happy to be in a position to help.”
+“This Girl Scout project raises awareness of safe planting practices near overhead and underground utilities, so PG&E was happy to be in a position to help,” said Hawkins.
+“We appreciate every opportunity to help our communities plant safely away from powerlines which helps prevent wildfires and reduce power outages while enhancing the beauty and quality of life in our hometowns.”

-Alison Fleck, a Benicia Tree Foundation board member who assisted with the event, said the Tree Promise Project represents a continuation of long partnership the Foundation has maintained with the scouting community.
+Alison Fleck, a Benicia Tree Foundation board member who assisted with the event, said the Tree Promise Project continues a long partnership the Foundation has maintained with the scouting community.
 “We have cooperated with local scout groups on numerous tree planting projects in our parks, schools and community spaces since 2009.
 They are a real joy to work with”.

 “Benicia Tree Foundation tracks volunteer data and is proud to have recruited 919 volunteers for events at city-owned properties”, said Fleck.
 “Thirty percent were under 18 years old.
 These volunteers donated 2,120 hours of their labor to plant 298 trees and maintain another 2,106 trees at nine parks, the Lake Herman open space, the library and the community center.
 This volunteerism helps stretch scarce park funds and demonstrates the community’s support for parks”.